chinapedia/wikipedia.abstract.en/Page/Cholera.md

 Prevention methods against cholera include improved sanitation and access to clean water.[18]
 Cholera vaccines that are given by mouth provide reasonable protection for about six months.[19]
 They have the added benefit of protecting against another type of diarrhea caused by _E. coli_.[20]
 The primary treatment is oral rehydration therapy—the replacement of fluids with slightly sweet and salty solutions.[21]
 Rice-based solutions are preferred.[22]
 Zinc supplementation is useful in children.[23]
 In severe cases, intravenous fluids, such as Ringer's lactate, may be required, and antibiotics may be beneficial.[24]
 Testing to see which antibiotic the cholera is susceptible to can help guide the choice.[25]

 Cholera affects an estimated 3–5 million people worldwide and causes 28,800–130,000 deaths a year.[26][27]
 Although it is classified as a pandemic , it is rare in the developed world.[28]
 Children are mostly affected.[29][30]
 Cholera occurs as both outbreaks and chronically in certain areas.[31]
 Areas with an ongoing risk of disease include Africa and Southeast Asia.[32]
 The risk of death among those affected is usually less than 5% but may be as high as 50%.[33]
 No access to treatment results in a higher death rate.[34]
 Descriptions of cholera are found as early as the 5th century BC in Sanskrit.[35]
 The study of cholera in England by John Snow between 1849 and 1854 led to significant advances in the field of epidemiology.[36][37]
-Seven large outbreaks have occurred over the last 200 years with millions of deaths.[38]
-Wikipedia-VideoWiki-Cholera.webm)]]
+Seven large outbreaks have occurred over the last 200 years with millions of deaths.[38] )]]

 Signs and symptoms

-Cholera_feces.jpg The primary symptoms of cholera are profuse diarrhea and vomiting of clear fluid.[39]
+The primary symptoms of cholera are profuse diarrhea and vomiting of clear fluid.[39]
 These symptoms usually start suddenly, half a day to five days after ingestion of the bacteria.[40]
 The diarrhea is frequently described as "rice water" in nature and may have a fishy odor.[41]
 An untreated person with cholera may produce of diarrhea a day.[42]
 Severe cholera, without treatment, kills about half of affected individuals.[43]
 If the severe diarrhea is not treated, it can result in life-threatening dehydration and electrolyte imbalances.[44]
 Estimates of the ratio of asymptomatic to symptomatic infections have ranged from 3 to 100.[45]
 Cholera has been nicknamed the "blue death"[46] because a person's skin may turn bluish-gray from extreme loss of fluids.[47]

 Fever is rare and should raise suspicion for secondary infection.
 Patients can be lethargic, and might have sunken eyes, dry mouth, cold clammy skin, or wrinkled hands and feet.
 Kussmaul breathing, a deep and labored breathing pattern, can occur because of acidosis from stool bicarbonate losses and lactic acidosis associated with poor perfusion.
 Blood pressure drops due to dehydration, peripheral pulse is rapid and thready, and urine output decreases with time.
 Muscle cramping and weakness, altered consciousness, seizures, or even coma due to electrolyte imbalances are common, especially in children.[48]

 Cause

-Cholera_bacteria_SEM.jpg image of _Vibrio cholerae_]] Vibrio_cholerae.jpg'', the bacterium that causes cholera.]]
+image of _Vibrio cholerae_]] '', the bacterium that causes cholera.]]

 Transmission